How to Write the MIT Application Essays 2016-2017

 Perhaps the best piece of advice we can give you about this prompt is to be genuine.
 Adcoms can tell right away if you are trying to tell them what they want to hear (or rather, what you think they want to hear).
 Nothing leaves a worse taste in an adcom’s mouth than an applicant who thinks he or she can “game” the admissions office, so don’t do anything of the sort.

-Top applicants know that it’s okay to write about activity that isn’t necessarily “impressive,” so long as they can describe what it means to them.
+Top applicants know that it’s okay to write about an activity that isn’t necessarily “impressive,” so long as they can describe what it means to them.
 Indeed, no answer is “wrong,” unless it is illegal, offensive, or morally questionable.
-Feel free to write about your bug collection or your interest in visiting national parks—activities that might not make it onto your extracurricular list but are perfect for this type of question.
+Feel free to write about your bug collection or your interest in visiting national parks — activities that might not make it onto your extracurricular list but are perfect for this type of question.

 In terms of strategy, you can opt for a straightforward description, or a short anecdote.
 The anecdote frequently is the more interesting strategy because it allows you to show off some writing skill (if executed correctly) in a way that the remaining prompts probably don’t.